JoachimGoedhart/A_Shiny_start/Readme.md

 ## Step 1 - Use ggplot2 for the output

 We will first use a more modern and nicer looking way of plotting the same data.
-Therefore, you should replace existing code that is responsible for the plot within `renderPlot({})` for ggplot code:
+Therefore, you should replace existing code that is responsible for the plot within `renderPlot({})` (watch the brackets!) for ggplot code:

 ```
 ggplot(data = faithful, aes(x=waiting)) + geom_histogram(bins = input$bins)